Relief Society: Nauvoo Period

 The new organization was popular and grew so rapidly that finding a meeting place for such a large group proved difficult.
 Under Emma Smith's direction, the Society was "divided for the purpose of meeting" according to each of the city's four municipal wards.
-Smith and her counselors continued to preside over the groups.
 Visiting committees were appointed to determine needs in each ward.
-Young mother Sarah Pea Rich, wife of Charles C. Rich, recalled, "We then, as a people were united and were more like family than like strangers."
 By March 1844, membership totaled 1331 women.
 The last recorded meeting of the Relief Society in Nauvoo was held on March 16, 1844.
 Smith had often used the Relief Society as a pulpit to express her opposition to plural marriage.
 However, several of the society's members and leaders were themselves secretly in plural marriages, including to Smith's own husband, who himself counseled the society against exposing iniquity.
 These inner conflicts led Joseph Smith to suspend all meetings of the organization.
 After the death of Joseph Smith in June 1844, Brigham Young assumed leadership of the majority of Latter Day Saints.
 Desiring to continue plural marriage, Young disbanded the Relief Society before leaving Nauvoo for the Salt Lake Valley.